 Just a little back-story here about my journey:

 In 2012 I was graduating high school, I was 18.
 I was going into college and I didn’t know what I wanted to do yet, but I knew I wanted to have my own business.
-I had always been sort of entrepreneurial.
-Peter and I, we had a landscaping business when we were in high school and started working together with the Internet business.
+I had always been entrepreneurial.
+Peter and I, had a landscaping business when we were in high school, and started working together on the Internet business further down the line.

-It was really a three-year cycle for me of working just a normal job, saving up a few grand here and there, and testing it on campaigns.
-For three years I was in a cycle of making money and losing all that money testing campaigns.
-And it wasn’t until about 2015 after three years of doing this that I finally had a breakthrough, and Peter and I really got profitable on some campaigns.
+It was a three-year cycle for me, working a regular job, saving up a few grand here and there, and testing it on campaigns.
+For three years I was in a cycle of making money and losing all of it testing campaigns.
+And it wasn’t until about 2015 after three years of doing this that I finally had a breakthrough, with Peter and I becoming profitable with some of our campaigns.

-But one thing that can definitely help you skip the learning curve is finding a mentor.
-So, that’s the next tip that I want to give for people that are getting into affiliate marketing.
+But one tip that will definitely help you skip the learning curve is to find a mentor.
 It’s super important to find a mentor – somebody that you can trust, somebody that has your best interests in mind that isn’t just after your dollars, somebody that legitimately wants to help you and see you succeed.

-Anyways.
-Guys, I hope these insights have been valuable.
-As I said, I’m going to try to do these videos on a more regular basis.
+I hope these insights have been valuable.
+As I said earlier, I’m going to try to do these videos on a more regular basis.